azukimochi/online-shopping/README.md

 ### Using the Application as a Customer

 1. Ensure you *git clone* the repository.
 Use your terminal/bash to *cd* into the directory.
-Then, to run the file, you'll need to input *node bamazomCustomer.js*.
+Then, to run the file, you will need to input *node bamazomCustomer.js*.

 ![](https://azukimochi.github.io/online-shopping/images/screenshot_1.png)

 2. You will then be connected as indicated by the connection id that is logged in your terminal/bash.
 All of the products in the inventory will be logged as well.
-Their IDs, names, departments, and price will be logged.
+Their IDs, names, departments, and prices will be logged.
 You will then be prompted to type in the ID of the product you want to purchase.

 ![](https://azukimochi.github.io/online-shopping/images/screenshot_2.png)